AlanGuox/final_project/readme.md

 Our agorithm works as a classification neural network.
 We work.
 We used tranfer learning to retrain the resnet-18 based imagenet classifier.
 We ran training on over 300 images of each type of aircraft.
 Over the course of the hour, our test accuary reached 52.97% over 34 epocs.
 Our model started at 15% accurac.
 If we were able to run our training for longer, we likely would have reached much higher accurary.
 ## Running this project

-1. Navigate to the jetson-inference/python/training/classification
+1. Navigate to jetson-inference, and input 'echo 1 | sudo tee /proc/sys/vm/overcommit_memory'
+2. input './docker/run.sh'
+3. then navigate to python/training/classification
-2. set bash environment variable 'NET=/model/elephant
+4. set bash environment variable 'NET=/model/elephant
+5. input DATASET=data/elephants

 [View a video explanation here](video link) https://youtu.be/0D_EOa8aQ2E